jooy2/vitepress-sidebar/README.md

 If the value is `true`, display the title with the `h1` heading content of the `.md` file.
 If the `h1` heading does not exist in the file, it displays `Unknown`.

+The default menu items are sorted in folder tree order, so set the `sortMenusByName` option to `true` if you want to re-sort by the changed menu name.

 ### `useTitleFromFrontmatter`

 - Type: `boolean`